usnistgov/valid8/doc/task_list.md

  - CI
     - [x] Make format and quality checks automatic on each commit
     - [x] Configure tox to centralize and run tests and checks
+    - [ ] Make artifacts from packages built in CI